-What are your current Levels and TRENDS in KEY MEASURES OR INDICATORS of product and service PERFORMANCE that are important to your customers?
-How do these RESULTS compare with the PERFORMANCE of your competitors and other organisations providing similar products and services?
+What are your current LEVELS and TRENDS in KEY MEASURES OR INDICATORS of product and service PERFORMANCE that are important to your CUSTOMERS?
+HOW do these RESULTS compare with the PERFORMANCE of your competitors and other organisations providing similar products and services?

 N1.
-Product and service results reported in this Item should relate to the key product, programme, and service features identified as customer requirements or expectations in P.1b(2) based on information gathered in Items 3.1 and 3.2.
-The measures or indicators should address factors that affect customer preference, such as those included in Item P.1, Note 4 and Item 3.1, Note 4.
+Product and service results reported in this Item should relate to the key product, programmememememe, and service features identified as customer requirements or expectations in P.1b(2) based on information gathered in Items 3.1 and 3.2.
+The measures or indicators should address factors that affect customer preference, such as those included in Item P.1, Note 3

 N2.
 For some non-profit organisations, product or service performance measures might be mandated by your funding sources.
-These measures should be reported and identified in your response to this Item.
+These measures should be identified and reported in your response to this Item.